 - Create User Account

 - Restart VPN Hub

-You can connect and use your VPN in L2TP/SSTP now on your PC/Mac or phone.
+You can connect and test your VPN via L2TP/SSTP connection.

 By default, the vpn server will not start with the OS, so if your server restarted without your notice, you will need to manually SSH into the server and restart the vpn service.
 However, we can configure it to be auto start.

 sudo mv vpnserver /usr/local cd /usr/local/vpnserver/ sudo chmod 600 * sudo chmod 700 vpnserver sudo chmod 700 vpncmd cd /usr/local/vpnserver/

 c.
 Respond the echo by

 sudo nano /lib/systemd/system/vpnserver.service